SharkSnack/shiren-6/content/dungeons/cavern-of-suiryu.md

 ### 1-5F

-It's fine to use staves and grass items to identify them - at worst, you might eat a bad status grass.<br/>Alternatively, collect unidentified items and then try for Special Onigiri's Identifier status bonus.<br/>Use equipment and Gitan as fodder for Sun's Blessing - dash to step on Gitan without picking it up.<br/>If you find a shop, you can sell Special Onigiri to secure funds for shopping.
+It's fine to use staves and grass items to identify them - at worst, you might eat a bad status grass.<br/>Alternatively, collect unidentified items and then try for Special Onigiri's Knowledgeable status bonus.<br/>Use equipment and Gitan as fodder for Sun's Blessing - dash to step on Gitan without picking it up.<br/>If you find a shop, you can sell Special Onigiri to secure funds for shopping.

 Pumphantasm (23 HP, 16 atk) and Gazer (30 HP, 18 atk) both appear from 4F, so aim for Lv7 by 3F.<br/>Hoppin' Hitter (32 HP, 22 atk) appears from 5F, so aim for Lv10 for faster HP regen before 5F.